-I started this post by remarking that the Rampion Wind Farm is one of the best trips in Brighton for photography.
+I started this post by remarking that the Rampion Wind Farm is one of the best events in Brighton for photography.
 My fellow photographers at the Brighton and Hove Camera Club agree.
 Especially after a few members joined me on a trip out to the Wind Farm in June 2020.
 It was just after the first Covid-19 lockdown ended.
 However, I think the fact that we were allowed to enjoy human company again after 3 months locked down might have played a part in that view!

 Photography Tours to the Rampion Brighton Wind Farm

 I organise tours to the Rampion Brighton Wind Farm for photographers and photography clubs.
 It’s a business I’m personally involved with.
 That said, you’ll get the best light and photographic opportunities by letting me organise your tour.
 Please contact me for more details.